 Imagine if at 9pm one Thursday evening there was a sudden 20 percent surge in demand on the electricity network.
 At the very least there would be a few households reaching for candles and electric torches.

-Yet that’s exactly what happened to the national internet network last week when a software update to Fortnite, the popular computer fighting game, landed.
+Yet that’s exactly what happened to the national internet network last week when the latest Fortnite update landed.

 The network company Chorus saw a 20 percent spike in traffic yet nothing untoward happened.
 There were no reported outages.
 If anyone noticed their fixed-line connection slowing, it wasn’t serious enough to be public news.